 Not since the 1973 Mary DeDecker records, has this species been recorded in Inyo County.
 The DeDecker location is not GPS'ed but only a general TRS location is given.
 The general area was searched for a few hours by Zach Nelson and Jerry Zatorski, on May 11, 2017, but no plants were found.
 The habitat appeared to be relatively stable with many expected shrub, and herbaceous species found, but A. geyeri var. geyeri is a relatively small plant about 10cm tall and 10-15cm wide, so plants could have been easily hidden behind a shrub and out of view.
-On May 25, 2017, a new population of A. geyeri var. geyeri was located near Farmers Pond in the Laws USGS quadrat, and in May, 2019 this site was revisited.
+On May 25, 2017, a new population of A. geyeri var. geyeri was located near Farmers Pond in the Laws USGS quadrat, and in May, 2019 and May, 2020 this site was revisited.
+On May 11, 2020 a new location was found 2.9 miles south of Manzanar Reward Rd, east of the Owens River, about 0.5 mile north of the Reinhackle gauging station on the Owens River, in the sandy xeric upland above the river floodplain.

-In 2017 a total of 18 plants were found, all were in fruit and a few had some senesced flowers.
+For the Farmers Pond location in 2017 a total of 18 plants were found, all were in fruit and a few had some senesced flowers.
 In 2019, 150 plants were found, about 25% were vegetative only and 75% were in flower and fruit.
+In 2021, no plants were found.
 The plants were up to 10 cm tall and 10-15cm wide.
 The habitat is hummocky upland, the plants occurring on the sandy hummocks not in the small 'playa-ettes' in between.
 Associated species are a mix of woody shrubs and herbaceous perennials and annuals that are rain-water dependent, not wetland indicator species.
 The area is managed as range for cattle, and has likely been this way since the late 19th Century.
-The area is also frequented by cottontail rabbits and jack rabbits, rodents (squirrels, mice, rats) native to the Owens Valley, Tule elk and mule deer are vear round residents, and some hawk moth larvae predation was noted on nearby plants.
+The area is also frequented by cottontail rabbits and jack rabbits, rodents (squirrels, mice, rats) native to the Owens Valley, Tule elk and mule deer are year round residents, and some hawk moth larvae predation was noted on nearby plants.